Reading and Phonics

 At Wymondham College Prep School, we aim to develop a lifelong love of reading in our pupils.
 We provide opportunities for pupils to establish good habits in reading, we appreciate it as a subject in its own right and use skills taught to access the wider curriculum.

-We have developed our own carefully structured systematic synthetic phonics programme that enables our pupils to progress through the phases at an appropriate and progressive pace.
+In line with Department for Education expectations, we have carefully selected a structured systematic synthetic phonics programme that enables our pupils to progress through the phases at an appropriate and progressive pace.
 Our high-quality phonics teaching enables our pupils to develop their reading, writing, spelling and communication skills.
 This helps develop the crucial skills of word recognition that enables our pupils to develop fluency in their reading, thus enabling them to read with meaning and enjoyment.

 Whole Class Reading

 All pupils have the opportunity to take part in a shared reading experience in their class guided by an adult.
 We use a range of text types from a selection of reading schemes, as well as a selection of non-fiction texts, such as newspapers, chronological reports and diaries, to ensure that our pupils experience a broad range of texts and subjects.
 Our high-quality texts are carefully chosen in order to meet the academic needs of each year group, with the ‘Whole Class Reading’ model providing all our pupils with the opportunity to discuss the texts and answer questions.

 Opportunities for individual, paired and group reading take place throughout the curriculum with pupils enjoying regular experiences of reading throughout the school day and through a range of subjects.
 They may be researching information on the internet or using non-fiction books in History or Geography, or finding out about processes in Science.